devtron-labs/devtron/docs/user-guide/global-configurations/deployment-window.md

 ## Configuring Deployment Window

-(This is configured by super-admins using APIs)
+(Currently, this is configured by super-admins using APIs)

 ---